Yeniseian languages: Family features

 The Yeniseian languages share many contact-induced similarities with the South Siberian Turkic languages, Samoyedic languages, and Evenki.
 These include long-distance nasal harmony, the development of former affricates to stops, and the use of postpositions or grammatical enclitics as clausal subordinators.
 Yeniseic nominal enclitics closely approximate the case systems of geographically contiguous families.
 Despite these similarities, Yeniseian appears to stand out among the languages of Siberia in several typological respects, such as the presence of tone, the prefixing verb inflection, and highly complex morphophonology.

 The Yeniseian languages have been described as having up to four tones or no tones at all.
 The 'tones' are concomitant with glottalization, vowel length, and breathy voice, not unlike the situation reconstructed for Old Chinese before the development of true tones in Chinese.
 The Yeniseian languages have highly elaborate verbal morphology.

+Pronouns

+Numbers

 The following table exemplifies the basic Yeniseian numerals as well as the various attempts at reconstructing the proto-forms:

+Basic vocabulary

 The following table exemplifies a few basic vocabulary items as well as the various attempts at reconstructing the proto-forms: